HomeOfVapourSynthEvolution/VapourSynth-VMAF/README.md

 Compute the metrics and store the scores as frame properties.

 - reference, distorted: Clips to compute score.
-Only YUV format with integer sample type of 8-16 bit depth and chroma subsampling of 420/422/444 is supported.
+Only YUV format with integer sample type of 8, 10, 12 and 16 bit depth and chroma subsampling of 420/422/444 is supported.

 - feature: Metrics to compute.
   - 0 = PSNR